Landlord Tips & Tricks

 • Flooding

-Hot Tip: Landlords should consider getting landlord insurance to protect their properties against natural disasters.
+Hot Tip: Landlords should consider getting landlord insurance to protect their properties against disasters or other causes of loss.

 10. Can’t Refuse Disclosing Certain Conditions of the Property

 By law, landlords must disclose certain information about their rental properties to prospective tenants.
-All renters have the legal right to know about specific conditions and the history of the property they are about to rent.
+Renters have the legal right to know about specific conditions and the history of the property they are about to rent.
 Most disclosures center on issues that can affect the health and safety of occupants.

-Failure to adequately disclose means the landlord is violating several federal, state, or local statutes and health codes.
+Failure to adequately disclose means the landlord could be violating several federal, state, or local statutes and health codes.
 Depending on the impact on the tenant’s health and safety, landlords can face fines, penalties, and, in rare cases, criminal charges for failing to provide proper disclosures promptly.

-Landlord disclosure must always take place before any prospective tenants sign a lease agreement.
-Landlord disclosure must always take place before any prospective tenants sign a lease agreement.
+Landlord disclosures should take place before any prospective tenants sign a lease agreement.
 These vary by state but usually include:

 • information on the installation and maintenance of smoke detectors